stygian-phrygian/hypatia/README.md

 One can think of a Part like a track within a DAW (in a sense).
 The parameters of the Part (sample amplitude, filter, distortion, etc.) are all realtime editable.

-An FXSend represents a group of parameters relevant for further effects processing After a Part produces audio, the audio can be mixed into an FXSend.
+An FXSend represents a group of parameters relevant for further effects processing.
+After a Part produces audio, the audio can be mixed into an FXSend.
 Basically, it's an effects buss (common to most analog mixers).
 Multiple Parts can mix their audio output simultaneously to one FXSend.